Is cornstarch bad for your hair?

 My Take

-In reviewing the evidence and research, I do not believe cornstarch deserves the reputation among some sources as being universally damaging to hair.
+In analyzing the evidence and research, I do not believe cornstarch deserves the reputation among some sources as being universally damaging to hair.
 When used correctly in small amounts, cornstarch has no scientific backing behind many of its harsh claims.

 In fact, its oil-absorbing, clarifying, soothing, and volumizing abilities can provide certain benefits related to managing oily hair, irritated scalps, thin hair, and optimizing cleanness.
 Plus, it is an accessible, cost-effective ingredient found in most homes.